Note: This article was first published in February 2015, and has been updated to reflect current information.

 2. Have a Coaching Plan.
 In my last blog article, I wrote about the importance of having a Coaching Plan with your client.
 Even if you work with a pro-bono client for the purpose of recording coaching sessions for your credential process, make sure you establish what their goals or outcomes are for coaching with you.
 This allows you to refer to their goals, and ask questions related to their bigger goals during the session.
 Coaching around a pre-established plan affects many competencies including Planning & Goal Setting.

-3. Never submit a first session with a client.
+3. Rarely to never submit a first session with a client.
 When you start coaching a client, you are learning about each other and the coaching process.
 Especially to demonstrate MCC skill level, you need to have deep rapport with your client and a first session is where you are only beginning to build rapport.
 Submitting a first session may affect other competencies including Coaching Presence and Establishing Trust & Intimacy.
 In the Individual Mentoring portion of our MCG program, we do not accept a first coaching session to review, unless you want to use it as a learning opportunity.
+There are always exceptions, however better not to count on a once-off or first session for your ICF credential application.

 4. Aim for 30-40 minute coaching sessions*** Even though the ICF allows you to submit 20-60 minute coaching sessions, I recommend 30-40 minutes as any less than 30 minutes may mean that you aren’t demonstrating all the competencies and longer than that presents other challenges.
 In my experience as an ICF Assessor and Mentor Coach, it’s challenging for most coaches to stay fully in a coaching model for 50 or 60 minutes, and instead may bring in mentoring, teaching or advising.